cm226/mealie-auto-tagger/README.md

 * Add mealie API token env var instead of user details
 * Look at reducing the image size
 * Train a better model
+* Pull existing labels from mealie on startup

 ---